MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 A Data Warehouse is an **enabling technology** for your business to **make decisions** in relation to **the data you gather**.
 By arranging, conforming, and curating your data to radiate the key performance indicators of your business, a Data Warehouse forms one half of *the presentation layer* - alongside visualisation tools - that enable users in your organisation to identify insights.
 At least, this is the **traditional view**.

 Modern Cloud Data Warehouses can support the existing status quo, including various data modelling methodologies such as Kimball, Inmon or Data Vault for example.
-Additionally, sticking the word ***cloud*** in front of *data warehouse* does what you would expect cloud to do, in addressing many of the technological limitations or complications associated with traditional Data Warehouses - namely storage availability, compute scalability, and high availability.
+Putting the word ***cloud*** in front of *data warehouse* does what you would expect cloud to do, it addresses many of the technological limitations associated with traditional Data Warehouses - namely storage availability, compute scalability, and high availability.

-However, modern Cloud Data Warehouse offerings typically go far beyond that.
-Whilst delivering the core competencies of what a Data Warehouse should offer, they often extend these capabilities with features not readily seen before.
+However, modern Cloud Data Warehouses typically go far beyond that.
+Whilst delivering the core competencies of a Data Warehouse, they extend these capabilities with features not readily seen before.
 For example:

 * [BigQuery ML](https://cloud.google.com/bigquery-ml/docs/introduction) allows users to inference with Machine Learning models against their datasets directly, using SQL.
 A more generic feature is also available on Snowflake using [External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html)
 * Snowflake's [Zero Copy Data Sharing](https://docs.snowflake.com/en/user-guide-data-share.html) across accounts in the same cloud region, and [Replication Across Cloud Platforms](https://docs.snowflake.com/en/user-guide/database-replication-failover.html) as described in our recent blog post on [Snowflake Organizations](https://mechanicalrock.github.io/2020/09/23/snowflake-org-structures.html), are a powerful enabler for complex organisations, especially those navigating multi cloud strategies